 After Iraq's civil war, lessons in civility

-New academy gives free music and etiquette lessons to teens, in a bid to boost tolerance and promote peace.
+New music academy also gives free lessons in etiquette to teens, in a bid to boost tolerance, promote peace.

 The bass notes of a cello waft down the staircase.
 In a room off the second floor balcony, the brass instruments are tuning up.
 And in a crowded makeshift classroom in what used to be an embassy reception hall, teacher Ghada al-Taiy is trying to restore one of the many things that have suffered during the war: manners.

 Ms. Taiy, who moves with the grace of the ballet teacher she normally is, has taken on the task of teaching etiquette – an important part of the new Peace Through Art academy for children and teenagers opened by the director of Iraq's symphony orchestra.

 The classes, free of charge, are intended to teach students from all backgrounds everything from dining etiquette to the art of conversation.
 But the real lesson in a country emerging from civil war is how manners can help Iraqis get along with one another.